-Our cost of sales is a function of the prices we pay for certain merchandise and is positively influenced by our strategy of negotiating with our suppliers on a centralized basis at Dufry and Hudson.
+Our cost of sales is a function of our purchasing terms for merchandise and is positively influenced by our strategy of negotiating with our suppliers on a centralized basis at Dufry and Hudson.
 Moreover, as a member of the Dufry Group, we purchase certain products from Dufry for our duty-free stores and benefit from the economies of scale and enhanced purchasing power provided by Dufry.